AMWA-TV/bcp-007-01/docs/Overview.md

 This indicates the device name of the Native NDI Sender that is to be connected, as utilized by the NDI SDK.

 #### source_name
-The name of the Native NDI Sender stream in the NDI domain that is to be connected to the Receiver.
+The name of the Native NDI Sender stream in the NDI domain that is to be connected.
 This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name(source_name)`.

 > Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenatedin the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.